CubicrootXYZ/RemindMe/README.md

 ### Contributing code

 Fork this repository and add your changes.
-Open a pull request to merge them in the master branch of this repository.
+Open a pull request to merge them in the main branch of this repository.

-## 🔍 How to use it
+## 🔍 How to use the bot

 After you have installed the bot he will invite every user in the config in a channel.
 Accept the invite and you are ready to interact with him.